ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 ### Objectives
 In this lab, you will learn to :
 * Setup the Windows Server for Witness
-* Configure the Witness for the Windows Server Failover Cluster.
+* Configure the Witness for the Windows Server Failover Cluster

 ### Prerequisites